realdragon70/Algo2020/README_Eng.md

 - Any illegal acts caused by cheating on simulator or environment setting change will be disqualified.
 (If you want to use other Apis and development method not defined your own (not built-in API), Please be sure to ask the Contest TF in advance).

 - After the game, if any cheating is found through a post review (We will check the video and source code), the result will be canceled.

+### ■ Contest rule (re-competition)

+If a car cannot be operated due to a collision between vehicles while racing, a re-competition will be held.

+-The cases that are not correspond to a collision with the opponent are excluded.
+For example, an overturn when cornering, collision with obstacles or other feature, etc.

+- If a car turns upside down and rotates 360 degrees and returns to a state that driving is possible, it is not the case for re-competition

+- Re-competition limit is 3 times.
+If it continues to run out of control, the team that goes a little farther from the last attempt will win.